Measure N - Parcel Tax Renewal 2024

 Schools Facing Potential Academic Cuts and Teacher Layoffs

 This source of funding — which was first established in the 1980s — is set to expire.
-Without it, DJUSD schools would lose nearly $12 million annually, which could lead to teacher layoffs, larger class sizes, and cuts to academic programs and services.
+Without it, DJUSD schools would lose nearly $12 million annually, funding that supports teachers and keeps class sizes small.

 Measure N Would Renew Local Funding for Davis Schools - on March 5, 2024 Ballot